mingchoi/spring-roll/README.md

 ## Future
-There are few feature will implenment in future
+There are few feature planned to implenment in future
 - Entity access control
+- Subscription for Real-time update
 - CLI interactive Setup
 - Admin UI
 - Spring Cloud support